 Electricity is a common form of energy used for domestic and commercial purposes, and it is mainly utilized in electrical appliances like fridges, T.V, washing machines and air conditioning.

 The major sources of power generation are:

 - Hydro-electric power

-Generally, the energy sources that are freely available are considered non-commercial energy sources.
-The examples of non-commercial energy sources are straw, dried dung, firewood.
+Generally, the freely available energy sources are considered non-commercial energy sources.
+Examples of non-commercial energy sources include straw, dried dung, firewood./p>

-These non-conventional sources are also known as renewable sources of energy.
-Examples include solar energy, bioenergy, tidal energy and wind energy.
+Non-conventional sources are also known as renewable sources of energy.
+Examples of non-conventional sources of energy include solar energy, bioenergy, tidal energy and wind energy.

-The energy that is generated by exploiting the tidal waves of the sea is known as tidal energy.
+Tidal energy is generated by exploiting the tidal waves of the sea.
 This source is yet to be tapped due to the lack of cost-effective technology.

 Difference Between Conventional and Non-conventional Sources of Energy

 |These sources of energy are also known as a non-renewable source of energy||These sources of energy are also known as a renewable source of energy|